Krumplis Pogácsa (Hungarian Potato Biscuits)

 • 1 large egg, lightly beaten

-• 2 cups of buttermilk
+• 2 cup buttermilk

-• 1/4-1/2 cups of chocolate chips
+• 1/4-1/2 cup chocolate chips

 • Make a strong English tea.
 Pour it on the dried fruits and leave it on overnight but for at least 1 hour.

 • Wash and slice the fresh cranberries.
-Put the slices in a small bowl and put in the sugar, whisky and the spices (cinnamon, nutmeg, cloves).
+Put the slices in a small bowl and put in the sugar, whiskey and the spices (cinnamon, nutmeg, cloves).
 If you use apples instead of cranberries, use 1 Tbsp sugar only!
 Let it stand until it releases its liquid.

 • Set oven to 375 F.